We often get asked why we don't swim with the dolphins, and here is why:

 - Additionally, we do not support swimming with captive dolphins, which is still a practice in some countries.
 We believe this practice should be abolished completely.

-- Though we are named Akaroa Dolphins and dolphin viewing is a key aspect of our tour, we also offer a nature cruise, providing guests with a chance to learn about the history and culture of the area and witness the diverse wildlife that calls Akaroa harbour home.
+- Although we are named Akaroa Dolphins and dolphin viewing is a key aspect of our tour, we also offer a nature cruise, providing guests with a chance to learn about the rich history and culture of the area and witness the diverse wildlife that calls Akaroa harbour home.

 We are committed to protecting what we love and hopefully, this inspires you to play your part in acting as a kaitiaki (guardian) of your special place, wherever that may be.